 Train employees to deal with suspicious customers

 Another Magento POS security tip is to train your employees in dealing with suspicious situations.
 Many times, the ‘hackers’ are nowhere far; they can be your customers.
-Therefore, it is essential to have proper training regarding security management, such a detecting suspicious behaviors, making use of security cameras, etc. However, employees should maintain a professional manner at all times so that security practices do not interfere with welcoming customer service.
+Therefore, it is essential to have proper training regarding security management, such a detecting suspicious behaviors, making use of security cameras, etc. However, employees should always maintain a professional manner so that security practices do not interfere with welcoming customer service.

-Install secured POS system
+Install a secured POS system

 Our final Magento POS security tip is to have a secured POS system from the very beginning.
 You may want to discuss this issue with your POS provider, or execute security practices by yourself.
 Some of them can be installing anti-virus software, using encryption, keeping POS up-to-date, or testing your system regularly.
 ‘Preventing is better than cure’ – having a secured POS system can help to prevent your business from cyberattacks.